 You cannot open new credit while a freeze is in place.
-You can request that a freeze by temporarily lifted.
+You can request that a freeze be temporarily lifted, or "thawed."
 As of September 1, 2008, Washington consumers will be able to request a thaw within 15 minutes through an electronic contact method chosen by the credit-reporting agency, or within three business days of receiving a request by mail.

 How long does it take for a security freeze to be in effect?